 A reverse mortgage is a type of home equity loan that allows you to convert some of the existing equity in your home into cash while you retain ownership of the property.
 Equity is the current cash value of a home minus the current loan balance.

 A reverse mortgage works much like a traditional mortgage, except in reverse.
 Instead of the homeowner paying the lender each month, the lender pays the homeowner.
-But repayment of principal, interest, or servicing fees is not required until the homeowner no longer lives in the home.
-The funds received from a reverse mortgage may be used for anything, including housing expenses, taxes, insurance, fuel, or maintenance costs.
+As long as the homeowner continues to live in the home, no repayment of principal, interest, or servicing fees are required.
+The funds received from a reverse mortgage may be used for anything, including housing expenses, taxes, insurance, fuel or maintenance costs.